Wednesday, April 14, 2010

 Polemonium pauciflorum

-A perennial, reaching up to 20 inches in height, that is native to mountains from southeast Arizona into northern Mexico.
+A perennial, reaching up to 1.7 feet in height, that is native to mountains from southeast Arizona into northern Mexico.

 The pinnate leaves are composed of lance-shaped leaves.
 The foliage is mid-green.